sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Various LaTeX packages by Martin Schroder
+Short desc    : Various LaTeX packages by Martin Schroder
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : A bundle of LaTeX packages by Martin Schroder; the collection
+Descript     : A bundle of LaTeX packages by Martin Schroder; the collection
              : comprises: count1to, make use of fixed TeX counters; everysel,
              : set commands to execute every time a font is selected;
              : everyshi, set commands to execute whenever a page is shipped